 The building, will undergo a multi-million dollar renovation and transform in appearance into two neighboring hillbilly style mountain homes complete with a decorative moonshine still and barnyard animal areas.
 The theater lobby will also feature the largest moonshine still in the world – soon to be verified by the Guinness Book of World Records.
 “The Moonshine Still will be an interactive learning center that highlights the history of the mountain people, but interjected with lots of humor”, says Hedrick.
 “Our customers will have a better understanding of everyday life back in the hills, while making them laugh at the same time!”

-They will no doubt have a better understanding of everyday life back in the hills.
-It’s no secret that negative Appalachian stereotypes and historical misperceptions are a ubiquitous problem, and the best way to inculcate an appreciation for the rich, subtle past of the mountain region is to have a feuding-themed theatrical production and then decorate the lobby with the biggest frocking moonshine still you can find.
-In fact, it’s probably just a matter of time before the Cherokee Heritage Center commissions the world’s largest cigar store Indian statue, which they can put near their new Firewater Refreshment Stand and Me Take Heap Big Paleface Scalps Gift Shop.
+It’s no secret that negative Appalachian stereotypes and historical misperceptions are a ubiquitous problem, but the best way to inculcate an appreciation for the rich, subtle past of the mountain region is to have a feuding-themed theatrical production and then decorate the lobby with the biggest frocking moonshine still you can find.

 My history buff nerve endings are just buzzing with anticipation.